heejin-yoon/heejin-yoon.github.io/research.md

 ### Working Papers

-- “_How Detrimental is the Unpaused Debt During the Pandemic?
+- “_How Detrimental is the UnRelieved Debt During the Pandemic?
 The Case of Retail Commercial Mortgages_” (with Ludovic Phalippou and Dayin Zhang), 2022.

 - “_Innovation Spillovers Within Business Groups: Evidence from Korean Chaebol_” (with Kyounghun Lee, Frederick D. Oh, and Donglim Shin), 2021.